wayfaringjou/rover-explorer/README.md

 Add a '.env' file with the following valiables:

 - REACT_APP_API_BASEPATH: *Base path of api part of the app (e.g. https://sleepy-taiga-08469.herokuapp.com/api)*

+## Running locally
+To run to locally, clone this repo and the [API's repo](https://github.com/wayfaringjou/rover-explorer-api).
+Make sure to be running the server part of the app and to install required packages with `npm install`.
+After that run `npm start` to run or `npm build` to build.

 ---

 # API INFO